lvlrSajjad/ignite-boilerplate-andross-typescript/README.md

 * HighLighted Dependencies that installed and linked to android :

     ```
-      MapBox For Maps And Locations Using
+      MapBox For Maps And Geolocation

       Realm For DB Uses